 The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organization (NATO)-led international peacekeeping force, are responsible for maintaining security.

 Check local developments before and during your journey.
 See

-the United Nations Interim Administration Mission in Kosovo and the Kosovo Force for the latest security information.
+the United Nations Interim Administration Mission in Kosovo (UNMIK) and the Kosovo Force for the latest security information.
 Security information is also broadcast on Radio

 Civil unrest and political tension

 Anti-government protests are frequent and can turn violent.
 Most protests are in Pristina and Mitrovica, but can occur in other regions.
 Demonstrations often occur without prior notice.